 They also bring the equipment needed for you to have a video visit with a UPMC doctor – complete with a Bluetooth stethoscope and other tools.
 This can help ensure you receive the best care and all your questions are answered.

 The team can also provide lab services and leave behind prescriptions during your visit.
-Additional capabilities like X-ray will be available in early 2022.

 Never Miss a Beat!